 She chose red shirts and jeans as a good choice for the portrait clothing.
 I chose this location in her back yard because of the tall ornamental grasses and more distant evergreen trees as a good background for this family portrait.

-I designed the pose to be low to the ground so the grass would show in the background.
+I designed the pose to be low to the ground so the grass would show as the background.
 The ground was a little damp, so my subjects that were down on the ground were sitting on plastic bags, that were tucked underneath and out of site.

 It was a cloudy day so the photo lighting was a little too flat from overhead, so I added some fill light by placing a very large white reflector in front of my subjects, just below the camera's view.